Missionary Orientation Program

-MOP seeks to better prepare those considering the mission field or recently commended to missionary work overseas in a wide range of topics related to missionary service.
-The purpose of MOP continues to be that of assistance to those who are commended or strongly considering full-time service in a foreign land by providing essential training in vital areas of cross-cultural life and ministry.
+MOP seeks to better prepare those considering the mission field or recently commended to missionary work overseas.
+MOP's purpose is that of assistance to those who are commended to or strongly considering full-time service in a foreign land by providing essential training in vital areas of cross-cultural life and ministry.

 MOP identifies the factors that contribute to missionary attrition before they become issues on the field.
-This is done through the teaching of various seminars ranging from The Biblical Perspective of Missions, The Missionary Call and Guidance, and Cross-Cultural Evangelism, to Interpersonal Relationships, Stewardship, Accountability, and Commendation.
+This is done through the teaching of various seminars that focus on areas including the biblical perspective of missions, the missionary call and guidance, cross-cultural evangelism, interpersonal relationships, stewardship, accountability, and commendation.

 Partial List of Seminar Topics:

 - Philosophy and strategy of missions

 - Phil & Marilyn Barnes: MSC Canada; former missionaries in Zimbabwe

 - Paul & Carol Bramsen: Missionaries in Senegal

 - Joel & Amy Hernandez: Emmaus Bible College; former missionaries in Mexico